Insurance Office of America Data Breach Exposes Social Security Numbers

 Join the Lawsuit

 On Jan.
-11, 2026, Insurance Office of America (IOA), one of the largest privately held insurance brokerages in the United States, discovered a significant data breach affecting 12,913 people nationwide, including 15 in Maine.
+11, 2026, Insurance Office of America (IOA), one of the largest privately held insurance brokerages in the United States, discovered a data breach affecting 12,913 people nationwide, including 446 in Texas, 111 in Massachusetts, 54 in New Hampshire, and 15 in Maine.

-The breach was officially disclosed to regulators on Jan.
-16, 2026, and written notifications were sent to affected individuals the same day.
+The breach was officially disclosed to the California Attorney General, Maine Attorney General, Massachusetts Office of Consumer Affairs and Business Regulation, and New Hampshire Attorney General on Jan.
+16, 2026.
+Written notifications were sent to affected individuals the same day.

 Insurance Office of America's response